boldflight/BibleConverter/test_EPUB/output/jer.md

 [14] Jeremiah answered, “That’s a lie!
 I am not deserting to the Babylonians.”
 But Irijah would not listen to him.
 Irijah put Jeremiah under arrest and took him to the officials.
 [15] The officials were very angry with Jeremiah.
 They had him flogged and put in prison in the house of Jonathan, the royal secretary, which they had converted into a place for confining prisoners.
 [16] So Jeremiah was put in prison in a cell in the dungeon in Jonathan’s house.
 He was kept there for a long time.
 [17] Then King Zedekiah had him brought to the palace.
-There he questioned him privately and asked him, “Is there any message from the Lord?”
+There he questioned him privately and asked him, “Is there any message from the **Lord**?”
 Jeremiah answered, “Yes, there is.”
 Then he announced, “You will be handed over to the king of Babylon.”
 [18] Then Jeremiah asked King Zedekiah, “What crime have I committed against you, or the officials who serve you, or the people of Judah?
 What have I done to make you people throw me into prison?
 [19] Where now are the prophets who prophesied to you that the king of Babylon would not attack you or this land?
 [20] But now please listen, your royal Majesty, and grant my plea for mercy.
 Do not send me back to the house of Jonathan, the royal secretary.
 If you do, I will die there.”